Here are the timings of our school day:

 In reception before school is an important settling time so we offer parents the opportunity to come into the classroom from 8:45 with their child.
 We would like parents to then leave by 8:55 so that registration and lessons can then begin.

 The school playground is open and supervised from 8:30am each day and there is a drop off zone using the layby, in order to support road safety.
-If you need to drop your child off at school before 8:30am you will need to send them to Breakfast Club which operates from 8:00 – 8:30am every day at a cost of £2 on Monday to Thursday and 50p on Friday when we encourage more children to join us for breakfast.
-The child have breakfast with Mrs Platt in the kitchen then join the others on the playground at 8:30.
+If you need to drop your child off at school before 8:30am you will need to send them to Breakfast Club which operates from 8:00 – 8:30am every day at a cost of £2 per day.
+The child have breakfast with Mrs O’Neil in the kitchen then join the others on the playground at 8:30.

 Morning Teaching Sessions